 Our Overall Rating

-Founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia, eToro has since gone on to become one of the most innovative and trusted brokers around.
-Its business growth means it now provides brokerage services to around 8 million global customers from 140 countries.
-Those traders experience a very user friendly platform through which to trade the markets and the social and copy trading offering is widely seen as market leading.
+eToro was founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia, and has since gone on to become one of the most innovative and trusted brokers around.
+The business has grown to the point where it now provides brokerage services to over 10 million global customers from 140 countries.
+The platform on which users can trade the markets is very user-friendly and the social and copy trading offering is widely seen as market-leading.

-Originally founded as a pure Forex brokerage, Fintech giant eToro now offers its clients the chance to trade their own account in popular CFD’s, including: stocks, ETF’s, currencies, indices, cryptocurrencies and commodities.
-The stand-out feature for eToro is its social and copy trading which is accessible through the same platform as the self-trading account. eToro traders are therefor able to trade independently or take a more hands off approach and copy the trades of other eToro users.
+Originally founded as a pure Forex brokerage, Fintech giant eToro now offers its clients the chance to trade their own account in popular CFDs, including stocks, ETFs, currencies, indices, cryptocurrencies and commodities.
+The stand-out feature for eToro is its social and copy trading, which is accessible through the same platform as the self-trading account. eToro traders are therefore able to trade independently or take a more hands-off approach and copy the trades of other users.

-Offering an easy to use web-based platform with a good choice of assets to trade, and self-trading and copy-trading services it has become one of the biggest names in the sector.
+Offering an easy to use web-based platform with a good choice of assets to trade, as well as self-trading and copy-trading services it has become one of the biggest names in the sector.
 The eToro offering is different in nature from most of its peer group and judging by the number of awards it’s gained, that approach would appear to be bringing them much success.

-There are no separate trading commissions or fees applied to accounts of traders using eToro.
-Brokerage fees are instead included within the bid-offer spread.
+With eToro broker, there are no separate trading commissions or fees applied to accounts of traders except for in some circumstances they can apply charge/credit overnight and weekend fees.
+During our broker review, we found that brokerage fees are instead included within the bid-offer spread.
 One consequence of this is that eToro spreads might at face value look wider than those at some other brokers, particularly those that charge commissions separately.
 When all costs are analysed on an aggregated basis, however, eToro performs well in comparison to its peer group.